-Fish Species - Big Hunting Creek supports one of the strongest populations of wild brown trout in the State.
+Fish Species - Big Hunting Creek supports a strong population of wild brown trout.
 Brown trout are found throughout the watershed from the tiny headwaters downstream through the town of Thurmont.
 Although some brown trout will reach fifteen inches, the majority are less than twelve.
-Wild brook trout are limited to Hauver Branch and Big Hunting Creek upstream of Cunningham Falls Reservoir; no trout are stocked in these areas.
+A small population of native brook trout are limited to upstream of Cunningham Falls Reservoir.
+Adult hatchery rainbow trout are stocked annually in the tailwater to provide anglers with additional opportunities; no hatchery trout are stocked upstream of Cunningham Falls Reservoir.

-Restrictions - Big Hunting Creek and its tributaries within Cunningham Falls State Park and Catoctin Mountain National Park are restricted to catch-and-release, fly-fishing-only restrictions.
-Please consult the Maryland Freshwater Sport Fishing Guide for details.
+Restrictions - Big Hunting Creek and its tributaries within Cunningham Falls State Park and Catoctin Mountain National Park are restricted to catch-and-release, fly-fishing-only regulations.
+Please consult the

 The entire stream within the State and Federal parks was declared a Catch-and-Return, Fly-Fishing-Only Trout Fishing Area in 1974.
 All stocking upstream of Cunningham Falls Reservoir was discontinued in 1975 to encourage the development of the wild trout populations.
-Initial efforts to manage the wild trout populations within the tailwater began in 1977 with the reduction of the hatchery trout allocation to fifteen-hundred annually and the discontinuance of all brown trout stocking.
+Initial efforts to manage the wild trout populations within the tailwater began in 1977 with the reduction of the hatchery trout allocation to no more than 1000 adult trout annually and the discontinuance of all brown trout stocking.
 A comprehensive fishery management plan was developed during 1993, a cooperative effort between the Maryland Department of Natural Resources, Cunningham Falls State Park, Catoctin Mountain National Park and various publics who share an interest in the welfare of Big Hunting Creek.
-Currently, the annual stocking allocation is a total of one-thousand brook and rainbow trout.

 Maryland Department of Natural Resources

 Thurmont MD 21788